 In 2013, Kingdom was awarded the 17th Annual Tezuka Osamu Cultural Grand Prize.

-On December 12, 2012 the manga won a Guinness World Record for manga written by the most people.
+On December 12, 2012 the series won a Guinness World Record for manga written by the most people.
 The record was made possible due to its "Social Kingdom" Campaign where artists, fans, and voice actors redrew the entire 26th volume.
 Each of them picked 1 frame and redrew it and the top 100 would be given a special edition of the manga.
 Eiichiro Oda (One Piece), Masashi Kimimoto (Naruto), Hirohiko Araki (JoJo no Kimyou na Bouken) and many others were among the participants.

 The community for this manga isn't very active on here so I thought I'd do my bit and promote this manga by writing the first review.

 The story itself isn't novel, it starts off normally in a cliché manner with two war orphans who dream of becoming the greatest generals in all of China.
 The appeal of this series isn't due to originality but more to do with the investment you feel with the characters.

 There are a number of characters that have been introduced so far and had their pasts explained in some detail.
 This is definitely a series where a lot of focus has been placed on character development and this aids immensely with the story telling.
 Each arc that goes by sees not only the main character mature and develop but it also provides an opportunity for other characters to be put under scrutiny and more information about them to be brought to the fore.